185

 3

-René Richard was Swiss-born Canadian painter known for his semi-abstract landscapes of the Canadian wilderness and of the country around Baie-Saint-Paul in Quebec.
+René Richard was a Swiss-born Canadian painter known for his semi-abstract landscapes of the Canadian wilderness and of the country around Baie-Saint-Paul in Quebec.

 3

-Louis Antoine Juchereau de St. Denis was a French-Canadian soldier and explorer best known for his exploration and development of the Louisiana and Spanish Texas regions.
+Louis Antoine Juchereau de St. Denis was a French Canadian soldier and explorer best known for his exploration and development of the Louisiana and Spanish Texas regions.
 He commanded a small...

 3

-Paul Ragueneau, SJ was a Jesuit missionary in New France.
+Paul Ragueneau, was a Jesuit missionary in New France.

 3